 1. Assess the risk of a fire occurring

-2. Assess the likelihood of the occupants being able to respond to a fire
+2. Assess the likelihood of residents being able to respond to a fire

 It is a legal requirement that we undertake a FRA in every building that has an internal shared/ communal area.
-We are committing to making our business more transparent, so have begun publishing our FRAs on our website.
-We have published all FRA for buildings over 6 storeys, and our sheltered and supported housing buildings.
-We will continue publishing more FRAs, which will be available on our new resident portal later next year.
+We are committing to making our business more transparent, so all FRAs and key fire safety information for your building is available to download on the Riskhub Resident Hub.

 We employ experienced, qualified, independent specialist assessors from Savills to carry out the assessments.
 As part of this task the assessor may speak to those on site.
 They then produce a report (the FRA) with all the information they have gathered and record any recommendations and/or actions for us to address.
 We then put in place a plan to carry out the recommendations to ensure the building and your home are as safe as reasonably practical.